Grevillea saccata: Description

 Grevillea saccata is a diffuse, scrambling or trailing shrub that typically grows to between 0.25 to 0.5 m in height.
 Its leaves are linear to oblong or egg-shaped with the narrower end towards the base, mostly 10 to 50 mm long and 1 to 5 mm wide.
 The upper surface of the leaves is hairy, the edges are turned down or rolled under, and the lower surface is covered with shaggy hairs.
 The flowers are arranged in small clusters in leaf axils or on the ends of branches on a rachis 1–2 mm long, and are red and orange with a lime-green style, the pistil 7–9 mm long.
 Flowering occurs from June to November and the fruit is a softly-hairy, oval follicle 13–16 mm long.

 This grevillea is similar to G. fasciculata, G. crassifolia and G. depauperata.

 Taxonomy

 This species was formally described in 1870 by English botanist George Bentham in Flora Australiensis.

 The specific epithet (saccata) is a Latin word meaning "pouched", referring to the base of the flowers.

 Distribution

 Pouched grevillea grows in woodland or open heath, sometimes in swampy places, in sandy to clayey soils on laterite and is restricted to the area between Mullering Brook in Badgingarra National Park, Dandaragan and just north of the Hill River, in the Geraldton Sandplains and the Swan Coastal Plain bioregions of south-western Western Australia.

+Conservation status

-Conservation statusGrevillea saccata is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is rare or near threatened.
+Grevillea saccata is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is rare or near threatened.